Array§

 ): boolean

-Returns true if an object property key
+Returns true if an object property key exists and passes the condition, false otherwise.

 Source§propPasses<I extends POJO<any>>(